 All school uniform should be clearly named, preferably with stitched in tape labels rather than marker pen.

 Children should have the correct PE kit for every PE lesson.
 Currently children in Years 3 to 6 should come to school in their PE kit on days when PE is happening.
 Children in Reception and Years 1 & 2 should bring their kit on PE days as they need to practice getting changed independently.

 - T-Shirt with the school logo in the appropriate house colour (Autumn – red; Winter – blue; Spring – green; Summer – yellow)

 In colder weather children may wear plain black or grey sweatpants or leggings and tops over their PE kit when doing games outside and wear appropriate outdoor trainers.

 In general primary age children have no need to wear jewellery other than a watch which will help them to learn to tell the time.

-Some children however do have their ears pierced and in this case earrings should be small studs which children can remove and replace independently for PE lessons.
+Some children however do have their ears pierced and in this case earrings should be small studs which children can remove and replace independently for PE and swimming lessons.
 Where earrings cannot be removed children must cover their ears with plasters during PE lessons.
 Children should bring plasters to school with them for this purpose.

 For safety reasons, and to protect potentially valuable items no other forms of jewellery (such as rings, necklaces, bracelets, false nails, very large, ornate headbands) should be worn during school time.